apache/couchdb/INSTALL.Unix.md

     sudo apt-get --no-install-recommends -y install \
         build-essential pkg-config erlang erlang-reltool \
         libicu-dev libmozjs185-dev libcurl4-openssl-dev

+You can install the Node.JS dependencies via [NodeSource](https://github.com/nodesource/distributions#installation-instructions).

+You can install the documentation dependencies by running:

+    sudo apt-get --no-install-recommends -y install \
+        python-sphinx

 Be sure to update the version numbers to match your system's available packages.